-I have always liked programming contests.
+I have always been fond of programming contests.
 In high school, I liked mathematics more, but as an undergraduate my team (University of Zagreb) qualified to the ACM-ICPC World Finals from the Central Europe region.
 My teammates were Domagoj Bradač and Ivan Lazarić.

 I am on Codeforces, although I am not regular anymore.
 I like the style of problems on Google Code Jam.

-What I like the most about competitive programming is authoring problems.
-It has been a very fun hobby during my undergraduate years.
+The most fun part of competitive programming is authoring problems.
+It has been a very rewarding hobby during my undergraduate years.

 - COCI 2016/2017, Round #4: Mag

 - COCI 2017/2018, Round #2: Doktor